arubaedcards.com

 You are considered a resident of Aruba if you are currently registered as a resident at Censo

-Note: Only select multiple travelers if everyone shares the same home address.
-If travelers have different addresses, please submit separate applications.
+Note: Only select multiple travelers if everyone is flying together and staying at the same address in Aruba.
+For different flights or accommodations, submit separate applications.

 Usually found in a top corner of your passport’s info page.